DHTMLX/docs-todolist/docs/guides/localization.md

 # Localization

-You can present the interface of DHTMLX To Do List in any language.
-The library provides a number of predefined locales and gives the ability to create custom ones.
-By default, DHTMLX To Do List uses [English locale](#default-locale).
+Present the interface of DHTMLX To Do List in any language.
+The library provides a number of predefined locales and lets you create custom ones.
+By default, DHTMLX To Do List uses the [English locale](#default-locale).

 ## Default locale

+The snippet below shows the full structure of the default English locale:

 ~~~js
 const en = {